Skip to Content

 More than Soup

 Terry started SOUPS2GO first to make tasty, healthy fare available to the local community.
-An entrepreneur with drive, vision and support from Northumberland Community Futures Development Corporation, Terry's business flourished.
+An entrepreneur with drive and vision, Terry's business flourished.
 Today her sustainably-minded shop and takeout kitchen provides locally sourced fine foods, provisions, coffee, tea and delicious baked goods.
 The Lass & Ladle restaurant first came into existence out of necessity during COVID-19, and then by the expansion to an empty heritage building sold to Terry by local entrepreneur and owner of Ste Anne’s Spa, Jim Corcoran, who also believed in Terry's vision.

 Culinary Outpost